GrammaTech/clang-mutate/man/clang-mutate.template.md

 ## Insertion of semicolons

-In general full statements (within a `clang::CompoundStmt`) require a terminating semi-colon, while regular statements (e.g., inside of a `clang::Stmt`) do not need such termination.
+In general full statements require a terminating semi-colon, while regular statements do not need such termination.
 When performing AST commands (e.g., `insert`, `swap`) `clang-mutate` will automatically add semicolons to full statements, however when performing value commands (e.g., `insert-value`, `set`) `clang-mutate` will not